dpetrisko/test-repo/.github/PULL_REQUEST_TEMPLATE.md

 Thanks for contributing to BlackParrot!
+Check out the CONTRIBUTING guide, if this is your first time.
 A few details to check:

 ## Issue Fixed
 Does this PR address a BlackParrot GitHub issue?
 Link it here: